Epiisteme/awesome-ethereum-engineering/SCALABILITY.md

 - It is required to transfer the custody of tokens from parent chains to side chains

 ## Rollups
+- In rollup, calls to the contract and their arguments are written on-chain as calldata,
+- However the actual computation and storage of the contract are done off-chain.
+- Since contract execution and storage are moved off-chain, on-chain gas costs are drastically reduced.
+- There are three basic approaches:
+- noninteractive rollup (like ZK-Rollup),
+- one-round interactive rollup (like the “optimistic rollup” proposal)
+- multi-round interactive rollup (like our Arbitrum Rollup).

 ### zkRollups

 ### Optimistic Rollups

+### Arbitrum
+- Arbitrum has full smart contract support and ships with a Solidity compiler

 ## Channels